UNIVERSITY UNITARIAN CHURCH

 How are the small groups formed, and how do I sign up?

-Applications are available online (use the button below), and printed application forms are available at the Information Table at the lower entry and the Connections Station in Nathan Johnson Hall.
+Applications are available online (use the button below), and printed application forms are available at the Information Table at the lower entry and in the UUC church office.
 Applications are due by 5 p.m.
-Friday, September 20.
+Sunday, September 14.
 Groups will be formed based on availability of participants and facilitators, with an eye to balancing warm companionship and diversity of perspective.

 Need help with your application or have other questions?
-Contact Janine Larsen, UUC Director of Ministries.
+Contact Morgan Sherwood, UUC Congregational Engagement Coordinator.

 * Previous guiding texts chosen for UUC Reflection Groups: